-- 72. The Boral North America FY19 Guidance did not take into account: - (a) the Manipulated Financial Reporting Information; and/or - (b) the Overstated Boral North American FY18 Financial Performance Information. - 73.
-At all material times after 29 August 2018 there was a material risk or likelihood that Boral North America's EBITDA for FY19 would be significantly less than 20% higher than US\$284 million (being the EBITDA for Boral North America for FY18 announced on 29 August 2018) (Overstated FY19 Guidance Information).
+- 72. The Boral North America FY19 Guidance did not take into account: - (a) the Manipulated Financial Reporting Information (or any of it); and/or - (b) the Overstated Boral North American FY18 Financial Performance Information. - 73.
+At all material times after 29 August 2018 there was a material risk or likelihood it was likely that Boral North America's EBITDA for FY19 would be significantly less than US\$340.8 million (that is, 20% higher than US\$284 million, (being the EBITDA for Boral North America for FY18 announced on 29 August 2018) (Overstated FY19 Guidance Information).